The First Affiliated Hospital of Harbin Medical University

 Journal of Translational Critical Care Medicine, a publication of Spring Media Publishing Co.
-Ltd., while academically supported by Chinese Society of Critical Care Medicine, The Third Affiliated Hospital of Harbin Medical University, is a peer-reviewed online journal with continuous print on demand compilation of issues published.
+Ltd., while academically supported by Chinese Society of Critical Care Medicine, The First Affiliated Hospital of Harbin Medical University, is a peer-reviewed online journal with continuous print on demand compilation of issues published.
 The journal’s full text is available online at http://www.tccmjournal.com.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional/subject-based repository.

 Abstracting and Indexing Information